MakinaHQ/makina-periphery/PERMISSIONS.md

 ### AsyncRedeemManager

+- **Mechanic**
+  - Can finalize redemption requests, provided that the requests have reached their finalisation delay and that the machine is not in recovery mode.

 - **Risk Manager**
-  - Can set the request finalisation delay.
   - Can activate and deactivate whitelist.
   - Can add or remove users from the whitelist.

-- **Mechanic**
+- **Risk Manager Timelock**
-  - Can finalize redemption requests, provided that the requests have reached their finalisation delay and that the machine is not in recovery mode.
+  - Can set the request finalisation delay.

 ### WatermarkFeeManager